 You can read more about these concepts in the "Essentials" section.

 There are many similarities between ADAM and Nostr, Bluesky, and other social protocols, but there are also some key differences:

 Agent-Centric: Nostr, Mastadon and Bluesky all are federated systems.
 In federated systems, there are still servers that control the users access to their data.
 In contrast, ADAM is a true P2P network.

 Capability grants: ADAM implements a capability token system.
 Every app needs to be granted access to an Agents data, by obtaining a temporary token.
 At any time the agent can revoke these tokens in their ADAM instance.
 On the other hand, each Nostr app needs to keep the secret key locally.
 This makes the attack vectors greater.
 If an attacker steals the secret key, all the users data could be leaked.

 Interoperability: Languages in ADAM is a powerful concept that makes any Expression an Agent creates resolvable by another Agent through the URL of that Expression.
 Having a generic way of resolving data independent of the underlying protocol makes ADAM interoparable with any kind of centralized, or decentralized system.

 Validation rules: More info coming.

 The goal is to arrive at scalable and interoparable communication infrastructure that enables group agency without imposing a bias on how a group manages itself.

 This is the real problem we're facing when trying to provide a technological solution to the web's fractured sense-making.

-AD4M is a sense-making network disguised as app development framework.
-AD4M apps don't have to leak any of the AD4M concepts at all, and they would still be interoperable with each other to the degree of just being different views/portals into the same agent-centric semantic web.
+AD4M is a sense-making network disguised as an app development framework.
+AD4M apps don't have to leak any of the AD4M concepts at all, and they would still be interoperable with each other to the degree of just being different views over the same agent-centric semantic web.